sebpiller/smart-lamp/README.md

 cd ~
 git clone https://github.com/sebpiller/metronome.git
 cd metronome
-git checkout metronome-0.1.2   # or any other tag you may want to build mvn clean install -DskipTests # skip tests on windows or to speed up the build
+git checkout develop                              # or any other tag you may want to build mvn clean install -DskipUTs -DskipITs -DskipTests # skip tests on windows or to speed up the build
 ```

 - checkout and compile the sources: